-Legend has it that you must insert your hand into the mouth of the statue and tell a truth, in case you lied, the statue would close its mouth, cutting off your hand.
+Legend has it that you must insert your hand into the mouth of the statue and tell the truth; if you lied, the statue would close its mouth, cutting off your hand.
 So you’d better tell the truth!!!

-Then we continue along the Via del Circo Massimo and end up in the Baths of Caracalla.
+Then, we continued along with the Via del Circo Massimo and ended up in the Baths of Caracalla.

 Day 4 in Rome